Background and links - sustainability in natural resources

 Sustainability goals in mining include minimizing climate change impacts from energy consumption; minimizing water consumption and potential contamination (e.g. from acid rock drainage), and the safe and environmentally acceptable disposal and management of tailings.
 Here, I explain some key issues regarding water in mining.
 Many of the world's mines are facing challenges of falling ore grades, which means more material needs to be processed to produce a given tonnage of metal or mineral.
 This in turn increases the production of tailings, and increases water and energy consumption.
 In addition, many ores are becoming more complex to treat, requiring more capital intensive and higher operating cost processes.
 In recent years, there have been catastrophic failures of tailings storage embankments (e.g. Mount Polley, BC, Canada and Bento Rodriguez, Minas Gerias, Brazil).
 These factors put pressure on mining companies economically and environmentally, and are driving needs for innovation to develop more energy and water efficient and lower risk processing and tailings management alternatives.
 A key method of reducing water consumption and tailings failure risks for many mines is through more intensive tailings dewatering (e.g. high density thickening or filtration).

 For metals, one of the most obvious ways to reduce energy and water consumption is to expand recycling.
 For example, the energy required to make a tonne of recycled steel consumes less than 20% of that from iron ore.
 For aluminium, the energy consumption for recycled material is only about 5% of that from bauxite ores.
 Other metals that are heavily recycled include copper and lead.
+By understanding the stocks and flows of metals, resource recovery, and water and energy inputs, we can quantify the economic and environmental impacts of recycling.
 Another key area is reducing the energy used in breaking ores to enable separation.
 This process, called comminution, includes blasting, crushing, grinding and attrition, and usually accounts for the majority of energy consumed in mineral processing.
 Comminution energy can be reduced through minimizing ore dilution, separating coarse waste particles out of the ore as early as possible (e.g. ore sorting), selecting the most efficient breakage machine for an ore type and avoiding breaking particles finer than needed to achieve the required separation.
 Two organizations that are promoting and researching such improvements are CEEC and CRC ORE.
 In this article, I explain how processing plants can optimize energy use and mineral recovery in comminution and separation circuits.
 It is also important to understand the interaction between comminution and separation processes such as flotation.